 5. Have lots of Sleep and Care for your Body

 As much as it is essential to check your diet when it comes to helping microbiome, it is not the only thing to consider when assisting the gut.
 Exercising regularly helps your body achieve its standard functions.
 You also need to sleep for at least eight hours every night.
 When you are suffering from lack of sleep and stress, your gut health could be heavily impacted.
 Your gut flora is directly affected by anxiety and your mood.

 Whether you love dogs or cats, getting one as a pet would help you with the growth of microbiome.
 Pets not only help you with maintaining your mental well-being, but they also support a blood pressure that is healthy and the diversification of your microbiome.
 If you cannot get a pet for some reason, consider working at an animal shelter, dog sitting, or hanging out at a dog park.
 It is recommended that interactions with animals be done outdoors.
 In addition to getting exposure to various strains of good bacteria, you will also have lots of fun.

 7. Fertilize Your Gut

 Some kinds of foods are considered probiotics which means they have components which encourage bacteria growth.
 You should try some honey, pumpkin seeds, jicama, apples, and asparagus in your diet.
 For simplicity, you can buy probiotic powder.
+Another revolutionary product which is making big waves in the industry is purtier placenta.
 It is organic and food-based, and it contains prebiotic fibers which cannot be digested but promote the growth of microbiome.

 Follow these seven tips and achieve a healthy gut and a robust immune system.